-As the high-altitude region in middle Asia centering around the Qinghai-Tibetan Plateau (also known as the Tibetan Plateau), High Mountain Asia (HMA) is a typical area sensitive to climate and environmental changes in the mid-latitudes, affecting the global and regional climate as well as the downstream water, environment and ecology.
+High Mountain Asia (HMA) is a high-altitude region in middle Asia centering around the Qinghai-Tibetan Plateau (also known as the Tibetan Plateau).
+It is a typical area of the mid-latitudes sensitive to climate and environmental changes, affecting the global and regional climate as well as the downstream water, environment and ecology.
 It is a region of critical concern in the Belt and Road Initiative.

 With unique climate and environmental systems, HMA is currently faced with a number of fundamental problems related to global changes, including glacier retreat, snow melting, increased hazard frequency and deteriorating ecology.
 Its snow, ice and environmental changes have a considerable effect on the downstream areas of China and its neighbouring countries.
-Therefore, a quantitative description of the snow, ice and environmental changes based on data collected by earth observation techniques (such as ground monitoring, satellite remote sensing and model assimilation) is of important theoretical and practical significance for further understanding and analysis of the environmental changes of HMA and their influences.
+A quantitative description of the snow, ice and environmental changes based on data collected by earth observation techniques (such as ground monitoring, satellite remote sensing and model assimilation) is of great theoretical and practical significance for further understanding and analyzing the environmental changes of HMA and their impacts.

-Recent years witnessed a surge in the volume of earth observation data, as well as in the number of monitoring and studies on ice, snow and environment based on the satellite data of HMA.
-This has had considerable effects across the world.
-This special issue comes out in a way to support the Belt and Road Initiative and its relevant studies and to promote the application of research data on the ice, snow and environmental changes of HMA.
-Building upon an earlier issue of "Snow, Ice and Environment Over the Tibetan Plateau" (vol. 2 (2)), the special issue plans to compile and publish datasets on the ice, snow and environmental changes of HMA, aiming to facilitate data sharing and extend data applications.
+Recent years witnessed a surge in the volume of earth observation data, as well as the number of satellite monitoring projects for the ice, snow and environment of HMA.
+This special issue is initiated to support the Belt and Road Initiative and to promote the application of research data on the ice, snow and environmental changes of HMA.
+Building upon an earlier issue of "Snow, Ice and Environment Over the Tibetan Plateau" (vol. 2 (2)), this special issue plans to compile and publish datasets on the ice, snow and environmental changes of HMA, aiming to facilitate data sharing and extend data applications.